wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### Decimal Floating-Point Number

-A number with a decimal point falls under this data type.
+A decimal floating-point number is a number with a decimal point.
 You have the option to use `+` or `-` characters in the front to indicate the sign.

 #### Examples